Paper size: Architectural sizes

 In addition to the system as listed above, there is a corresponding series of paper sizes used for architectural purposes defined in the same standard, ANSI/ASME Y14.1, which is usually abbreviated "Arch".
 This series also shares the property that bisecting each size produces two of the size below, with alternating aspect ratios.
 It may be preferred by North American architects because the aspect ratios (4:3 and 3:2) are ratios of small integers, unlike their ANSI (or ISO) counterparts.
 Furthermore, the aspect ratio 4:3 matches the traditional aspect ratio for computer displays.

 The size Arch E1 has a different aspect ratio because it derives from adding 6 inches to each side of Arch D or subtracting the same amount from Arch E. Printer manufacturer recognize it as wide-format.
 An intermediate size between Arch C and D with a long side of 30 inch does not exist.

 Demitab

-The demitab or demi-tab (from the French "demi" for half tabloid) is 8 × 10+1/2 inch, i.e. roughly one half of a sheet of 11 × 17 inch tabloid-size paper.
+The demitab or demi-tab (a portmanteau of the French word demi ('half') and 'tabloid') is 8 × 10+1/2 inch, i.e. roughly one half of a sheet of 11 × 17 inch tabloid-size paper.

 "Demitab", "broadsheet" or "tabloid" format newspapers are not necessarily printed on paper measuring exactly their nominal size.